PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - [Armed conflict and child mental health](https://www.embase.com/search/results?subaction=viewrecord&id=L624022249&from=export) _2017_ published in _BMJ Paediatr Open_
 - [Political violence and mental health: Effects of neoliberalism and the role of international social work practice](no-link) _2017_ published in _Int.
 Soc.
 Work_
 - [Children Affected by War and Armed Conflict: Parental Protective Factors and Resistance to Mental Health Symptoms](no-link) _2017_ published in _Front.
 Psychol._
-- [The Impact of Militarism, Patriarchy, and Culture on Israeli Women's Reproductive Health and Well-Being](no-link) _2017_ published in _Int.
-J. Behav.
-Med._

 ### 2016
 - [Mental Suffering in Protracted Political Conflict: Feeling Broken or Destroyed](http://dx.doi.org/10.1371/journal.pone.0156216) _2016_ published in _PLoS ONE_